SCT-Technology/Leader/README.md

 # Leader
 A MCDR plugin to mark Leader

-\n!!leader -Mark you to Leader
+!!leader -Mark you to Leader

-\n!!unleader -Unleader
+!!unleader -Unleader